Progr4m4573R/Programming-Experience/README.md

 Internet of Things -
 1. Propose the desing and inmpementation approaches for an IOT prototype that is well considered regrading functionality and interaction it provides users.
 2. Create and deploy an IOT hub to recieve and ingest simulated network sensor data which is then saved to a suitable cloud storage service by crating an IoT hub trigger.
-This was done using YAML and jinja files.
+This was done using the Google development manager

 Artifitial intelligence -
 1. Independent and individual implementation of solutions to AI planning problems using  PDDL to move into a room and complete a series of instructions.
 The goal was to write a PDDL domain that can solve a planning problem for floor-cleaning robots.A set of robots has the task to clean floor tiles.
 The robots can move